SECURITIES AND EXCHANGE COMMISSION

 Item 2.02 Results of Operations and Financial Condition.

-On March 13, 2023, BuzzFeed, Inc. (the “Company”) issued a press release (the “Press Release”) announcing its financial results for the fourth quarter and full year ended December 31, 2022.
-The Company also announced that it would be holding a conference call on March 13, 2023 to discuss its financial results.
+On November 2, 2023, BuzzFeed, Inc. (the “Company”), issued a press release (the “Press Release”) announcing its financial results for the quarter ended September 30, 2023.
+The Company also announced that it would be holding a conference call on November 2, 2023 to discuss its financial results.
 A copy of the Press Release is furnished as Exhibit 99.1 to this Current Report on Form 8-K.

 The information included under Item 2.02 of this Current Report on Form 8-K and the exhibits hereto are being furnished and shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), or otherwise subject to the liabilities of that section, nor shall it been deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as shall be expressly set forth by specific reference in such a filing.